 marketing to incoming high school students by visiting high school senior nights; participating in the scholarship fairs; contacting students who identify as being interested in STEM.
 2020-2021 data will not be available until June 2021.
-The College offers STEM Center tutoring for STEM Gateway Courses.
+The College offers STEM Centertutoring for STEM Gateway Courses.
 Number of underrepresented students successfully completing STEM Gateway Courses will increase by 10%.
-Compare the success rates of underrepresented students participating in tutoring provided by the STEM Center to the underrepresented students who are not participating in tutoring during 2017- 2018 to2018-2019 to 2019-2020.
-2017-2018: 36 students 2018-2019: 38 students 2019-2020: 20 students The College experienced a decrease in underrepresented students participatingin STEM internships.
-The disruption of the pandemicshifted most tutoring to a virtual setting, where the STEM Center was not ready to provide this service until Fall 2020.
+Compare the success rates of underrepresented students participating in tutoring provided by the STEM Center to the underrepresented students who are not participating in tutoring during 2017-2018 to 2018-2019 to 2019-2020.
+2017-2018: 36 students 2018-2019: 38 students 2019-2020: 20 students The College experienced a decrease in underrepresented students participating in STEM internships.
+The disruption of the pandemicshifted most tutoring to a virtual setting, where the STEM Centerwas not ready to provide this service until Fall 2020.
 The College will continue to explore methods to further increase participation.
 2020-2021 data will not be available until June 2021.
 The College offers extracurricular Workshops to increase STEM awareness: Robotics Workshop; Drone Workshop; 3D Printing Workshop; Auto-Cad Workshop.
 Increase marketing for the workshops as well Number of underrepresented students participating in extracurricular workshops will increase by 10%.
-Compare number of underrepresented students participating in the activities during 2017-2018 to 2018- 2019 to 2019-2020.
-2017-2018: 86 students 2018-2019: 88 students 2019-2020: 83 students The College experienced a small decrease in underrepresented students participating in extracurricular workshops and STEM as increase the number of available workshops. internships.
-The disruption of the pandemic caused for multiple workshops planned to be postponed or cancelled.
-The College will continue to explore methods to further increase participation.
-2020-2021 data will not be available until June The College offers Career Awareness Workshops for underrepresented students: Increase the offerings of STEM Career Workshops and invite underrepresented professionals to discuss their career pathway.
-Increase the number of Career Awareness Workshops for underrepresented students.
-Compare the number of workshops offered each year.
+Compare number of underrepresented students participating in the activities during 2017-2018 to 2018-2019 to 2019-2020.
+2017-2018: 86 students 2018-2019: 88 students 2019-2020: 83 students The College experienced a small decrease in underrepresented students participating in extracurricular workshops and STEM

+1 ,

+as increase the number of available workshops. internships.
+The disruption of the pandemic caused for

+multiple workshops planned to be

+•

+postponed or cancelled.

+The College will

+continue to explore methods to further

+increase participation.

+2020-2021 data will not

+be available until June

+The College offers Increase the number Compare the number of 2021.
+2017-2018: 5

+The College offers Career Awareness of Career Awareness Compare the number of workshops offered each

+Workshops for Workshops for year. workshops 2018-2019: 10

+underrepresented underrepresented year.

+students: Increase the students.
+2019-2020: 0

+offerings of STEM Stadents.
+The STEM Center did not

+Career Workshops and collaborate with the

+invite CareerCenterduringthe

+underrepresented 2019-2020 academic

+professionals to

+discuss their career year.
+However, students were

+pathway.

+encouraged to

+participate in a panel discussion with Tal Tech

+to explore STEM Career

+opportunities locally.

+The College continues

+to develop workshops.
+2020-2021 data will not

+be available until June

 2021.

-2017-2018: 5 workshops 2018-2019: 10 2019-2020: 0 The STEM Center did not collaborate with the Career Center during the 2019-2020 academic year.
-However, students were encouraged to participate in a panel discussion with Tal Tech to explore STEM Career opportunities locally.
-The College continues to develop workshops.
-2020-2021 data will not be available until June 2021.
-The College has implemented a Math Champions initiative to provide peer tutoring.
-Students will provide tutoring and study workshops.
-An increase of success for participating students in Math by 5%.
-Increase time to completion of Math sequence.
-Success rates for underrepresented students participating vs. control (students that do not).
-The success rates of students participatingin the Math Champions initiativewas 3% points higher than non- participants based on students enrolled in gatewaymathcourses during the 2018-2020
+2021.

+The College has An increase of success Success rates for The success rates of

+implemented a Math for participating underrepresented students participatingin

+Champions initiative to students in Math by students participating the Math Champions

+provide peer tutoring.
+5%.
+Increase time to vs. control (students initiativewas 3% points

+Students will provide completion of Math that do not). higher than nontutoring and study sequence. participants based on

+workshops. students enrolled in

+gatewaymathcourses

+during the 2018-2020